Deep Learning Enhanced Realized GARCH: Empirical Analysis

 \begin{spacing}{}

 \end{spacing}

 We draw the following conclusions from the estimation results.
-First, the marginal likelihood estimates show that the RealRECH model fits the index datasets better than the competing models for 28 of 31 indices.
-On average, the Bayes factors of the RealRECH model compared with the GARCH, RECH, and RealGARCH models are roughly $e^{58}$, $e^{30}$ and $e^{14}$, respectively, which according to Jeffery's scale for interpreting the Bayes factor \parencite{jeffreys_theory_1998}, decisively support the RealRECH model.
-Second, the estimated posterior mean of the parameter $\beta_1$ in the RealRECH model is significantly different from zero in all cases, providing evidence of the volatility effects rather than linearity, probable non-linearity and long-memory effects, that the previous conditional variance $\sigma_{t-1}^2$ and realized volatility measure $\rv_{t-1}$ have on $\sigma_t^2$.
-This also suggests that the RNN component $g(\omega_t)$ in RealRECH can detect these effects effectively.
-Additionally, the estimated value of the parameter $\gamma$ (the coefficient concerning the realized volatility measure) in RealRECH is always smaller than that in RealGARCH.
-This is perhaps because the effect of the realized volatility measure $\rv_{t-1}$ on the underlying volatility $\sigma_t^2$ is well captured by the RNN component, which, unlike RealGARCH, allows non-linear dependence of $\sigma_t^2$ on $\rv_{t-1}$.
+First, the marginal likelihood estimates show that the DeepRGARCH model fits the index datasets better than the competing models for 28 of 31 indices.
+On average, the Bayes factors of the DeepRGARCH model compared with the GARCH, RECH, and RealGARCH models are roughly $e^{58}$, $e^{30}$ and $e^{14}$, respectively, which according to Jeffery's scale for interpreting the Bayes factor \parencite{jeffreys_theory_1998}, decisively support the DeepRGARCH model.
+Second, the estimated posterior mean of the parameter $\beta_1$ in the DeepRGARCH model is significantly different from zero in all cases, providing evidence of the volatility effects rather than linearity that the previous conditional variance $\sigma_{t-1}^2$ and realized volatility measure $\rv_{t-1}$ have on $\sigma_t^2$.
+This also suggests that the LSTM component $g(\omega_t)$ in DeepRGARCH can detect these effects effectively.
+Additionally, the estimated value of the parameter $\gamma$ (the coefficient concerning the realized volatility measure) in DeepRGARCH is always smaller than that in RealGARCH.
+This is perhaps because the effect of the realized volatility measure $\rv_{t-1}$ on the underlying volatility $\sigma_t^2$ is well captured by the LSTM component, which, unlike RealGARCH, allows non-linear dependence of $\sigma_t^2$ on $\rv_{t-1}$.